 According to Federal Reserve data, although 13.2% of the U.S. population is African-American, less than half of 1% of U.S. banks are Black owned.
 The banks that do exist have been struggling due to the 2008 financial crisis and a lack of support from the Black community.

 These banks play an important role in revitalizing communities that other financial institutions ignore.
 They provide services that allow many to avoid predatory payday loan establishments and check cashing places.
 They also provide needed home and business loans as well as lines of credit that are not readily available to a lot of Black business and home owners.
-The importance of supporting the existing Black banks cannot be expressed enough.
-The good news is many of us are starting to get it and thousands of accounts are now being opened across the country due in large part to the

 3) Form or Join Investment Groups.